Nevenall/sufficient-reason/System/Working_Magick.md

   Use a pattern sphere to tether a working to a pattern.

-  > For example: Use Life to tie your rain cloud effect to a person so it will follow them around whereever they go.
+  > For example: Use Life to tie a rain cloud to a specific person so it will follow them around where ever they go.

   Use Time to create a feat with delayed effect.

   Use Mind to give your feat judgement about who or what to affect.

 ## (draft section) Casting Time